Furnace Repair Checklist

 - Install the new filter with the arrow motioning toward the furnace to prevent damage.

-Flat filters need to be replaced every month, while pleated filters should work somewhere in the vicinity of three months.
-You may also buy a washable filter that you can use for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make changing your filter easier down the line, draw with a permanent marker on your heating system housing or ductwork to indicate the airflow direction and filter size.